Joshhhuaaa/EnhancedGR/README.md

 # Enhanced GR

-A patch for Ghost Recon, fixing bugs and adding gameplay improvements.
+A patch for the original Ghost Recon, fixing bugs and adding gameplay improvements.

 If you'd like to donate, all contributions are appreciated.
 <div align="left">